mweiherer/matern-surface-reconstruction/README.md

   year={2022}
 }
 ```
-Also, in case you have any question, feel free to contact the authors.
+Also, in case you have any questions, feel free to contact the authors.